Antarctica & The Subantarctic

 ANTARCTICA PHOTOGRAPHY TOUR PRICE INFORMATION

-Kindly note that this tour is priced in Euros (prices in Pounds Sterling and US Dollars are only indicative and based on the exchange rates prevailing at the time of calculation: £1 = €1.150, €1 = $1.200).
-If you are paying in Pounds Sterling or US Dollars your deposit and final balance payment due will be calculated according to the exchange rate prevailing at the time.
+Kindly note that this tour is priced in Euros (the exchange rates used for the indicative Pound Sterling and US Dollar prices are: £1 = €1.150, €1 = $1.220).
+If you are paying in Pounds Sterling or US Dollars your deposit and final balance payment will be calculated according to the exchange rate prevailing at the time.

 Includes surface transportation, accommodations, meals, some soft drinks, excursions and entrance fees.

 Gratuities for the expedition staff and crew, and any fuel surcharge that may be imposed by the cruise operator, Oceanwide Expeditions, are not included in the tour price.
 The level of gratuities is entirely a matter for personal discretion.
-The staff work very long hours to make such cruises a success, including a great deal of night sailing, and we have been told that most passengers give gratuities of around US$190-285 for a 19 days cruise (Ushuaia/Ushuaia) or US$200-300 for a 20 days cruise (Puerto Madryn/Ushuaia).
+The staff and crew work very long hours to make such cruises a success, and we understand that most passengers on these cruises give gratuities of between US$300-400.

 Single Cabin Supplement: Single occupancy of twin-berth cabins can be obtained in return for a 70% supplement on top of the tour price.
 Please note that if you are willing to share but no cabin-mate is available you will not have to pay the single occupancy supplement.